epigen/atacseq_pipeline/README.md

 **Unsupervised Analysis & Visualization.**
 We applied both linear and non-linear unsupervised dimensionality reduction methods to normalized data to visualize emerging sample-wise patterns in two dimensions.
 We used Principal Component Analysis (PCA) [ref] from scikit-learn (ver) [ref] as the linear approach and Uniform Manifold Approximation projection (UMAP) from umap-learn (ver) [ref] with the correlation metric as the non-linear approach.
 For visualization matplotlib (ver) [ref] was used.

-The processing and analysis described here was performed using a publicly available Snakemake [ver] (ref) workflow [ref - cite this workflow here].
+The processing and analysis described here was performed using a publicly available Snakemake [ver] (ref) workflow [[10.5281/zenodo.6323634](https://doi.org/10.5281/zenodo.6323634)].

 # Features
 - Processing